A new business – Too bad I didn't know before…

 -

-What knowledge is necessary for the next stage?
+What knowledge is essential for the next stage?

 -